NWChemEx/PluginPlay/docs/source/developer/design/cache.rst

 Databases
 =========

-While we've focused on associative arrays up to this point, but what we're after can also be considered a database.
+While we've focused on associative arrays up to this point, what we're after can also be considered a database.
 The advantage of moving to databases is that we get some real heavy-hitters contributing software.
 Putting the cart before the horse, our current cacheing strategy will rely on databases for a number of